Photograph of NWA XXX ordinary chondrite meteorite oriented complete individual showing fusion crust and regmaglypts, 787.47g

 Skip to product information

-Oriented NWA unclassified ordinary chondrite meteorite complete individual 787.47 grams with fusion crust
+Photograph of NWA XXX ordinary chondrite meteorite oriented complete individual showing fusion crust and regmaglypts, 787.47g

 Meteorite Details